evkx/evkx.github.io/content/models/lucid/gravity/Gravity_Dream_Edition/_index.md

 Lucid Gravity Dream Edition has an all-wheel drive system supported by two motors, one on each axle.
 The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
+It uses steel springs and hydraulic dampers.
+The  suspension has steel springs with a fixed height, but you can adjust damping to fit your driving style or road condition.
+The ground clearance with this suspension is 126 mm.

+You can order Lucid Gravity Dream Edition with an alternative  suspension.
+The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses air suspension and hydraulic dampers.
 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
 The minimum ground clearance is 155 mm, and the maximum is 220 mm.

 ### Steering